juagargi/scion/tools/hummbwtester/README.md

 Hummingbird clients additionally require `hummingbird_reservation`, an object with:

 - `bandwidth`: forward reservation bandwidth class, passed as the first `-hummingbird` value.
-- `duration`: reservation duration, such as `"10s"`.
+- `duration`: reservation duration, such as `"1m"`.
 - `reverse_bandwidth`: reverse reservation bandwidth class; use `0` for no reverse reservation.
+- `renewal_ahead` (optional): how long before expiry to request the next reservation; defaults to `"20s"`.
+- `reservation_overlap` (optional): how long before expiry to switch to the next reservation;
+  defaults to `"15s"`.
+- `humm_start_offset` (optional): a signed offset added to the calculated reservation start time;
+  defaults to `"-1s"`.
+For example, `"-3s"` starts the reservation three seconds earlier.

 Both client types may optionally set `payload_size` and `pong_rate`.
-Hummingbird clients may also set `renewal_ahead`, a duration specifying how long before expiry to obtain the next reservation.
-They are passed respectively as `-payload-size`, `-pong-rate`, and `-renewal-ahead`.
-When omitted, the binary's built-in defaults apply; `renewal_ahead` defaults to `10s`.
-A renewed reservation starts exactly when the current one expires and remains staged until that boundary, so their validity windows do not overlap.
+They are passed as `-payload-size` and `-pong-rate`.
+The Hummingbird reservation timing fields are passed as `-renewal-ahead`, `-reservation-overlap`, and `-humm-start-offset`; omitted fields use the binary's built-in defaults. `reservation_overlap` must not exceed `renewal_ahead`, ensuring the replacement has been requested before its handover.
+With a negative start offset, the replacement's validity window begins before handover and overlaps the old window by the overlap plus the magnitude of that offset.
+After handover, the old reservation remains valid for the configured overlap while its packets drain.

 ### Bounded catch-up after a missed deadline